howdyai/botkit-starter-slack/readme.md

 * We also have this [handy video walkthrough](https://youtu.be/us2zdf0vRz0) for setting up this project with Glitch.

-Next, get a Botkit Studio token [from your Botkit developer account](https://studio.botkit.ai/) if you have decided to use Studio.

 Update the `.env` file with your newly acquired tokens.

 Launch your bot application by typing: